-Round Right Farm is currently hiring Farm Assistants and Apprentices for the 2013 season.
-Please scroll down for info on these openings
+Round Right Farm is currently looking to hire a Greenhouse Manager, and Farm Hands for the 2014 season.
+Please scroll down for info on these openings.

-Educational Opportunities: We believe the world needs more farmers, so our goal is to prepare you as best we can to start your own farm.
+Educational Opportunities: We believe the world needs more farmers, so our goal is to prepare you as best we can to start your own farm or market garden.
 The apprenticeship will introduce you to and prepare you for the practical realities of professional organic farming.
 You will get a thorough understanding of our approach which will serve as a spring-board to an overall understanding of the dynamics and issues of contemporary ecologically oriented farming.

-Some of the many things that apprentices can learn about include: biointensive vegetable production, garden planning, season planning, soil fertility, greenhouse and high tunnel production, crop rotations, cover crop management, equipment care and repair, harvest and post-harvest handling and delivery to market.
-You will also have the opportunity learn basic marketing- farmer's market stand management and CSA relationship building.
-Those who can demonstrate responsibility, focus and a safety first awareness can also get experience operating the tractors and implements.
+Some of the many things that apprentices can learn about include: bio-intensive vegetable production, animal husbandry, season planning, garden planning, rotational grazing, soil fertility, greenhouse and high tunnel production, crop rotations, cover crop management, equipment care/repair and operation, harvest and post-harvest handling, delivery to market, farmer's market stand management and CSA relationship building.

 Housing: Camp-like experience in our off-grid cabin with composting toilet, wood heat and propane gas stove/oven.